 Appurtenances

-Use the criteria in NRCS CPS Livestock Pipeline (Code 516) to select the components needed to attach the water supply to the trough.
+Use the criteria in Iowa NRCS CPS Livestock Pipeline (Code 516) to select the components needed to attach the water supply to the trough.
 Include backflow prevention devices or an air-gap on facilities connected to wells or to domestic or municipal water systems.
 If an air-gap is used, it must be at least twice the inside diameter of the supply pipe or valve opening, or 1 inch, whichever is greater.

 When an overflow pipe is included in the design, protect the outlet from damage and provide a stable outlet for the overflow.
 Direct overflow from the trough to another beneficial use or to the original watercourse, if possible.